 Sleep deprivation, parenting puppies and newborns

-So last night I received a link to my cousins blog to learn that he has suddenly became a parent – to an orphaned puppy!!
+So last night I learnt that my cousin has suddenly (and rather unexpectedly) became a parent – to an orphaned puppy!!

 At 35 years old Joby is single and waiting to embark on having his own children – we just hope that this experience doesn’t put him off forever!
 Just a year ago I bought our new puppy Luna home and I couldn’t quite believe how many similarities there were to having a newborn baby.

-Joby’s puppy has been given the name Oliver (I guess living out in Sri Lanka he just wanted someone else near him with a western name?), and his basic story (I will let you read it yourselves http://raisingoliver.weebly.com) is that his mother died protecting him when he was just one week old.
+Joby’s puppy has been given the name Oliver (I guess living out in Sri Lanka he just wanted someone else near him with a western name?), and his basic story is that his mother died protecting him from a cobra when he was just one week old.

 So the one decision Joby hasn’t got to take on board is how to feed Oliver.
 He has only one option – I guess there are better options than baby formula for a pup – but you have to make do with what you have in the middle of no-where.

 However, he is going through so many other similarities to many of our new mums – the primary one being sleep deprivation “I am so ridiculously tired” – and this is just day 8.
 Would it be wrong of me to suggest he pays my air fare so that I can give them overnight postnatal support?

 “He was crying through the night, which made me cry too …. how long can a human being survive without any sleep?” – mm, I think I can feel the sand between my toes already!

 Daddy Joby has already wondered about teething and dummies (do they make them for puppies?) and is winding and toilet assisting Oliver throughout the day – you actually have to rub their bits to make them pee and poo in the early days – at least we don’t have to do that with our babies!